twitter/finagle/doc/src/sphinx/index.rst

 .. image:: _static/governor.png
    :class: floatingflask

-Finagle is an extensible network stack for the JVM, used to construct highly concurrent servers.
+Finagle is an extensible RPC system for the JVM, used to construct high-concurrency servers.
 Finagle implements uniform client and server APIs for several protocols, and is designed for high performance and concurrency.
 Most of Finagle's code is protocol agnostic, simplifying the implementation of new protocols.